 Incredible Flavor.
 The tart cranberries and orange zest combine to create amazing flavor in every bite!

 Glaze Makes Extra Special.
-The drizzle of orange glaze gives these muffins a little something extra, making them even more special on the holidays (or any day!).
+The drizzle of orange glaze gives these muffins something extra, making them even more special on the holidays (or any day!).

 Simple Ingredients.
 Real ingredients you recognize are in this recipe.